-26This is a two-stage procedure using the Brazilian National Household Survey data.
-First, they create a subsample of parents (between 25-64 years old, working full time, and located in urban areas), and regress their income on education and occupation dummies, controlling for cohort fixed effects.
-In a second step, the first-stage regression is use to forecast the wages of the actual parents because in the survey data we observe parents education and occupation but not their wages.
-This procedure allows them to construct synthetic wages for parents given their occupation and educational background.
-Finally, they estimate intergenerational persistence of earnings for different cohorts by regressing log synthetic earnings of parents on log earnings of their child.
+&lt;sup>26 This is a two-stage procedure using the Brazilian National Household Survey data.
+First, they created a subsample of parents (between 25-64 years old, working full time and located in urban areas), and regressed their income on education and occupation dummies, controlling for cohort fixed effects.
+In a second step, the first-stage regression was used to forecast the wages of the actual parents, because the survey data contained parents' education and occupation, but not their wages.
+This procedure allowed them to construct synthetic wages for parents, given their occupation and educational background.
+Finally, they estimated intergenerational persistence of earnings for different cohorts by regressing log synthetic earnings of parents on log earnings of their child.

-27See Table 15 in Ferreira and Veloso (2006).
-For the US, the intergenerational correlation of earnings is slightly slower at about 0.40, using the PSID data (Solon, 1992).
+&lt;sup>27 See Table 15 in Ferreira and Veloso (2006).
+For the United States, the intergenerational correlation of earnings is slightly slower at about 0.40, using the PSID data (Solon, 1992).